risgk/digital-synth-pra32-u/README.md

 - 4 Voice Polyphonic/Paraphonic Synthesizer for Raspberry Pi Pico/RP2040
     - Built-in Chorus and Delay FX
     - Controlled by MIDI -- PRA32-U is a MIDI sound module
+    - Having the function of writing the parameters to the user programs and the flash
 - Modifiable with Arduino IDE and Arduino-Pico (by Earle F. Philhower, III)
 - An **I2S DAC** hardware (e.g. Pimoroni Pico Audio Pack and Waveshare Pico-Audio) is required
+    - PWM Audio can also be used instead of I2S
 - Prebuilt UF2 files ("bin")
     - "Digital-Synth-PRA32-U-2.0.1-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico and Pimoroni Pico Audio Pack